snowch/vastdata_siem_demo/README.md

         -   `./services/jupyspark/examples:/home/jovyan/work/examples`: Mounts the local `services/jupyspark/examples` directory to the `/home/jovyan/work/examples` directory in the container, making the example notebooks available in the Jupyter Notebook environment.
     -   **Profiles**: `etl`, `all` - Service runs when these profiles are active.

+#### Accessing the Jupyter Notebook

+1. Ensure the `jupyspark` service is running by executing `docker compose up --build -d`.
+2. Open your web browser and navigate to `http://<your_server_ip>:8888`.
+Replace `<your_server_ip>` with the IP address of the server where the Docker container is running.
+3. When prompted, enter the password you set in the `JUPYTER_PASSWORD` environment variable.

+#### Running the Example Notebooks

+The `services/jupyspark/examples` directory contains example notebooks that demonstrate how to use Spark with Jupyter Notebook.
+To run these notebooks:

+1. Access the Jupyter Notebook as described above.
+2. Navigate to the `/home/jovyan/work/examples` directory in the Jupyter Notebook file browser.
+3. Open the desired notebook (e.g., `streaming_consumer_zeek_topic.ipynb`).
+4. Follow the instructions in the notebook to execute the code cells and explore the data.

 ### 4.6. `trino` Service

 -   **Purpose**: Provides a distributed SQL query engine for analyzing data stored in the Vast Database.
 Acts as the primary query interface for the SIEM analytics platform.